 Areas of Specialty Environmental Law, Land Use Planning Law, Preservation and Cultural Resource Management Law, Dispute Resolution

-Ms. Rawlins’ recent publications include: Planning for Fracking on the Barnett Shale: Urban Air Pollution, Improving Health Based Regulation, and The Role of Local Governments, Virginia Environmental Law Journal, 31 Va.
+Ms. Rawlins’ publications include: Planning for Fracking on the Barnett Shale: Soil and Water Contamination Concerns, and the Role of Local Government, 44 Environmental Law 135 (2014), Planning for Fracking on the Barnett Shale: Urban Air Pollution, Improving Health Based Regulation, and The Role of Local Governments, Virginia Environmental Law Journal, 31 Va.
 Envtl.
 L.J.
 226 (2013), Restructuring Regulatory Review of Endocrine Disrupting Chemicals under California's Proposition 65, Lessons from the Review of BPA, New York University Annual Survey of American Law, 68 N.Y.U.
 Ann.
 Surv.
 Am.
 L. 185 (2012), Sustainable Buildings and Communities: Climate Change and the Case for Federal Standards, 19 Cornell J. L. & Pub.
 Pol’y 335 (2010), Teething on Toxics: In Search of Regulatory Solutions for Toys and Cosmetics, 20 Fordham Envtl.
 Law Rev. 1 (2009), Institutionalizing the Mitigated FONSI: A Precautionary Tale, Environmental Law Reporter, 37 ELR 10675 (2007).